Arisiar/YOLOv3_Tensorflow/README.md

 - **Multi-Scale**

 YOLOv3 predicts boxes at 3 different scales 13, 26 and 52.
 Using the feature maps from eariler in the nerwork have stride 32, 16 and 8 as the prdiction by feature pyramid nerwork.
-So the tensor is _N × N × (3 ∗ (4 + 1 + 80))_ for the 4 bounding box offsets, 1 objectness prediction, and 80 class predictions.
+So the tensor is _N × N × (3 x (4 + 1 + 80))_ for the 4 bounding box offsets, 1 objectness prediction, and 80 class predictions.

 ### Loss Function